Global Health Sciences (MS)

 Program Description

-The Master of Science in Global Health in the UCSF Institute for Global Health Sciences (IGHS) is a four-quarter program designed for those who wish to gain global health knowledge, skills, and experience in one transformative year.
-The interdisciplinary curriculum emphasizes research methods, population health, and the social, economic, and environmental determinants of health in a globalized world.
-Become prepared for a career in research, policy, organizational leadership, academia, or program management and evaluation.
-The master’s curriculum is organized over four academic quarters in thematic blocks:
+The Master of Science in Global Health in the UCSF Institute for Global Health Sciences (IGHS) is designed for those who wish to gain global health knowledge, skills, and experience through an interdisciplinary curriculum that emphasizes research methods, population health, and the social, economic, and environmental determinants of health in a globalized world.
+The master's curriculum covers themes in Foundations of Global Health, Scientific Methods, Diseases and Determinants, and Health Systems and Policy.
+Students completing this degree will be prepared for a career in research, policy, organizational leadership, academia, or program management and evaluation.

 Lectures, seminars, case studies, debates, and team-based projects introduce students to critical aspects of global health practice.
 The learning environment is dynamic and emphasizes faculty involvement, peer teaching, problem-solving, and discussion.

-A centerpiece of the program is each student’s individual capstone project, developed over a yearlong seminar and conducted in locations around the world, which emphasizes study design, practicalities of field research, and cultural humility.
+A centerpiece of the program is each student’s individual capstone project, conducted in locations around the world, which emphasizes study design, practicalities of field research, and cultural humility.
 This project allows students to obtain depth of expertise in a specific topic and method.

 Admission Requirements